Can a Lutheran Be a Catholic Godparent? Get the Facts

 Lutherans are not allowed to be Catholic godparents.
-Only baptized Catholics who are regularly attending Mass and practicing their faith may fill this role.
-Non-Catholics, including Lutherans, may attend and witness the ceremony, and play an important role in the child’s life, but not as godparents.
+Only baptized Catholics regularly attending Mass and practicing their faith may fill this role.
+Non-Catholics, including Lutherans, may attend and witness the ceremony and play an essential role in the child’s life, but not as godparents.

 What is the rationale behind prohibiting non-Catholics from taking on the responsibility of being a godparent?
 Does the Lutheran church have similar parameters?
 Read on to learn answers to these questions and others.

-A godparent’s job begins at a child’s baptism, in Catholic teaching.
-Godparents, who are identified as “sponsors” in Catholic canon law, protect the soul of a child and promise to assist the parents in the upbringing of the child in the Catholic faith.
+In Catholic teaching, a godparent’s job begins at a child’s baptism.
+Godparents, the church identifies as “sponsors” in Catholic canon law, protect the soul of a child and promise to assist the parents in the upbringing of the child in the Catholic faith.
 (Also see Do Lutheran Churches Have Priests?)

-Although the parents are the primary educators of the child’s faith, godparents still provide important models for the child to follow.
+Although the parents are the primary educators of the child’s faith, godparents still provide essential models for the child to follow.

 Godparents should also be modeling a chaste and moral life.
 Children must learn the distinction between venial and mortal sins and how to avoid each.
 In many ways, godparents represent the corporate body of the church.

-In addition to being Catholic, godparents, if there are two of them, must exist in matching pairs.
-This means that there should be one man and one woman.
-At one point in church history, godparents would take on the role of parenting in the case of the parents’ death.
+In addition to being Catholic, godparents must serve in matching pairs if there are two.
+This fact means that there should be one man and one woman.
+At one point in church history, godparents would take on the parenting role in the parents’ death.

 This is not the case today.
 Some godparents treat the role less seriously than current Catholic teaching requires.
-For them, the role is merely symbolic.
+For them, the position is merely symbolic.
 (Also see Can Lutherans Marry Non-Lutherans?)

 Because Lutherans aren’t practicing Catholics, they can’t provide an example of the specific practices of the church.
-Witnesses may and should attend church elsewhere, but they do not model faithful participation with regard to Mass.
-This does not necessarily speak poorly of their moral character.
+Witnesses may and should attend church elsewhere but do not model faithful participation concerning Mass.
+This fact doesn’t necessarily speak poorly of their moral character.

-Important differences of theology and practice separate Catholics from Lutherans.
+Significant differences in theology and practice separate Catholics from Lutherans.
 Although witnesses cannot take on the official role of being a godparent, this doesn’t mean that they cannot be influential in a child’s life.
 Lutherans and Catholics hold much in common.
-(Also see Lutherans vs Baptists: What’s the Difference?)
+(Also see Lutherans vs. Baptists: What’s the Difference?)

-Accordingly, witnesses can model moral behavior and encourage children to pray daily and treat others with love and respect.
+Accordingly, witnesses can model moral behavior, encourage children to pray daily, and treat others with love and respect.
 They can also speak encouragingly about a child’s upbringing in the Catholic church, even if they do not agree with every point of that upbringing.
 (Also see Do Lutherans Celebrate Lent?)

-The tone and practice of Lutheran faith shares certain important similarities with the Catholic faith.
+The tone and practice of the Lutheran faith share essential similarities with the Catholic faith.

-• First, both faiths use a large amount of liturgy, meaning that they follow a sort of script during their worship services.
+- First, both faiths use a large amount of liturgy, meaning they follow a script during their worship services.

-• Third, they both embrace many of central theological teachings of the Christianity faith, such as the Trinity.
+- Third, they both embrace many central theological teachings of Christianity, such as the Trinity.

 With these things in mind, Lutheran witnesses can still generally support a child in their Catholic upbringing.
 (Also see Do Lutherans Pray the Rosary?)

 Accordingly, it would be unwise to entrust a portion of their child’s spiritual instruction to someone who, according to them, has flawed theology.
-Witnesses, however, do not have any set qualification.
+Witnesses, however, do not have any set qualifications.
 [3] [4]

-This means teaching and living the ten commandments, attending church faithfully, ensuring that the child is learning their catechism, and many other duties.
+This means teaching and living the ten commandments, attending church faithfully, ensuring the child learns their catechism, and many other duties.

-When a child comes of age, they participate in a confirmation ceremony, in which they formally declare that they desire to continue on in the faith that God planted in their hearts at baptism.
+When a child comes of age, they participate in a confirmation ceremony in which they formally declare that they desire to continue in the faith God planted in their hearts at baptism.
 (Also see Do Lutheran Clergy Wear Collars?)

 Canon 873 There is to be only one male sponsor or one female sponsor or one of each.